bahamat/cf-primer/slides.md

 * **Make built-in classes and user defined classes easy to distinguish by sight.** CFEngine creates hard classes `all_lower_case_separated_by_underscores`.
 Whenever I define classes myself I use `CamelCase`.
 * **Not sure how to organize `masterfiles`?** Check [A Case Study in CFEngine Layout][layout] by Brian Bennett.
 * **Use `git`** to revision control `masterfiles`.
+* **Syntax errors?** Only read the very first error.
+Fix it, then try again.
+A missing character in one promise will throw the whole file off.

 [cfengine]: http://github.com/cfengine/core
 [layout]: https://digitalelf.net/2013/04/a-case-study-in-cfengine-layout/